 These new laws mean increased acknowledgement and respect within the legal community of the special bond that exists between a grandparent and grandchild.
 It also means that the courts now recognize that grandparents are a viable choice for assuming legal responsibility of their grandchildren when the child’s parents are unwilling or unable to do so.

-If you are a grandparent seeking visitation or custody of a grandchild, contact Sabuco, Beck, Hansen, Massino & Pollack, P.C. today.
+If you are a grandparent seeking visitation or custody of a grandchild, contact Sabuco Beck, P.C. today.
 Our team of experienced family law attorneys can advise you on how best to proceed in your particular case while providing the legal counsel you need and the caring, comprehensive client service you deserve.
 Serving Will County and the surrounding areas, call or contact us online today for a confidential consultation.

 950 Essington Road Suite B

 Joliet, IL 60435